 You can download details of the curriculum of the combined BA/MA program at this link.

 Here are some highlights of the requirements and the admissions process:

 This program is highly selective.
 At a minimum, students must have at least a cumulative 3.3GPA to be at all competitive for admission.
 The program is only open to current Vanderbilt University undergraduates.

 The first step is to identify a faculty member who agrees to serves as a mentor.
 Once a faculty mentor has been identified, application for admission to the combined BA/MA program should be made directly to the Department of Psychology.

-Applications should be submitted before March 1st of the spring semester of the junior year.
+Applications should be submitted by the beginning of the spring semester of the junior year.
 Applications received at other times will be considered on a case-by-case basis.
 This allows the Graduate Studies Committee to make an admissions decision in time for the applicant to register for the appropriate courses for the fall semester of their senior year.
 Applications must include:

 - A statement of purpose.
 This statement should discuss anything that might relevant to an admissions decision.
 This is your opportunity to talk to the admissions committee directly.
 Ideally, your statement should address why you wish to be admitted to the combined BA/MA program, your preparation for the program, a summary of the research project you might work on, and your future plans after receiving a MA degree.
 This is also your opportunity to discuss anything else you might need the admissions committee to know about you, but please keep your statement relevant to an admissions decision to a research program.
 This statement should be no more than two single-spaced pages.

 - Two letters of recommendation.
 These letters must come from Vanderbilt faculty.
 One letter must be from the faculty member who has agreed to be your faculty mentor.
 These letters can be mailed directly to the program or they can be included along with the application in a sealed envelope.